-What will happen after my operation?
+What will happen on the ward after my operation?

-You will have x-rays taken the day after your surgery.
-Your surgeons will check these to make sure that it is safe to take off your sling.
+You will have x-rays taken after your surgery.

 When we can take your sling off, you will be shown how to do the exercises in this booklet by one of the physiotherapy team.